 An oral defense takes place after you've completed your dissertation.
-You must apply for your oral defense in GradWeb at least 3 weeks prior to the defense date; see the Graduate School website for application procedures.
-If you've completed all the appropriate steps, an oral defense is basically a conversation between you and your dissertation committee about your work.
+You must apply for your oral defense in GradWeb at least 2 weeks prior to the defense date and fill out the Thesis/ Project/Dissertation Defense scheduling form at https://soicstudent.uoregon.edu/graduate/ forms: see the Graduate School website for application procedures.
+If you've completed all the appropriate steps and given your committee members adequate opportunity to review the dissertation and give you feedback, an oral defense is basically a conversation between you and your dissertation committee about your work.
 The key is to make sure your committee supports your work prior to your oral defense.
 In fact, when your committee members agree to the oral defense, they are indicating approval of your work except for very minor revisions.
 A committee member should never agree to attend an oral defense if he or she believes that major revisions will be needed and require more than two weeks to complete.
 Following the defense, the committee must either approve or disapprove your ability to orally discuss your dissertation.
-The committee will also likely require minor revisions before you may submit the dissertation to the Graduate School.
+The committee will also likely require minor revisions before you may submit the dissertation to the

+Graduate School.

-Consistent with University of Oregon policy, the oral defense of the dissertation is intended to be a public discourse and, as such, will be announced on the day of and one week prior to the event.
+Consistent with University of Oregon policy, the oral defense of the dissertation is intended to be a public discourse and, as such, will be announced one week prior to the event.